jtech555/game615-spring2025/assignments/breakout.md

 Your prototype should be playable online (see instructions below).

+## Reflection and Your Best Breakout Prototype

+Reflect on your experience creating prototypes inspired by Breakout.

+Your write up should be written as a `README.md` file written in the [markdown format](https://github.com/adam-p/markdown-here/wiki/markdown-cheatsheet).

-## Submitting your prototypes
+# Submitting your prototypes

-Build your prototype for "Web" and save the build in a folder named for each prototype: `breakout-1`, `breakout-2a`, `breakout-2b`, `breakout-3`.
+Build your prototype for "Web" and save the build in a folder named for each prototype: `breakout-1`, `breakout-2a`, `breakout-2b`, `breakout-3`, and `breakout-best`.

 Your prototypes should be playble online by going to the following links: